-Attention: The solid-state drive is very sensitive.
+Attention: The internal storage drive (hard disk drive, solid-state drive, or hybrid drive) is very sensitive.
 Incorrect handling can cause damage and permanent loss of data.
 Observe the following guidelines:

-- Replace the solid-state drive only if you upgrade it or have it repaired.
-The connectors and slot of the solid-state drive are not designed for frequent changes or replacement. - Do not drop the solid-state drive or subject it to physical shocks.
-Put the solid-state drive on a material, such as soft cloth, that absorbs any physical shocks. - Do not apply pressure to the cover of the solid-state drive. - Do not touch the connector. - Before removing the solid-state drive, make a backup copy of all the information on it, and then turn off the computer. - Never remove the solid-state drive while the computer is operating, in sleep mode, or in hibernation mode.
+- Replace the storage drive only if you upgrade it or have it repaired.
+The connectors and slot of the storage drive are not designed for frequent changes or drive swapping. - Do not drop the drive or subject it to physical shocks.
+Put the drive on a material, such as soft cloth, that absorbs any physical shocks. - Do not apply pressure to the cover of the drive. - Do not touch the connector. - Before removing the storage drive, make a backup copy of all the information on it, and then turn off the computer. - Never remove the drive while the computer is operating, in sleep mode, or in hibernation mode.

-To replace the solid-state drive, do the following:
+To replace the storage drive, do the following:

 - 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 119. - 2.
+See "Disabling the built-in battery" on page 125. - 2.
 Close the computer display, and turn the computer over. - 3.
-Remove the base cover.
-See "Replacing the base cover" on page 121. - 4.
-Remove the screw that secures the solid-state drive.
+Remove the battery pack.
+See "Replacing the removable battery" on page 126. - 4.
+Remove the base cover assembly.
+See "Replacing the base cover assembly" on page 134. - 5.
+Disconnect the drive cable from the system board and remove the screw that secures the drive.